Michigan became hotspot as variants rose and vigilance fell

 “Frankly, we have a lot of folks in the community that are just done with the pandemic,” said Bozyk.
 “It’s hard to be in social isolation for 13 months.
 Nobody wants that.
 That’s not good for the psychological health.
 But as a medical practitioner treating COVID I wanted to make COVID go away.
 I would tell everyone to stay home until we get herd immunity.”

 At the same time, vaccine hesitancy has been an issue in Michigan.
-About 40% of the state has received at least one vaccine dose — about the same as the national average.
-About 28% of city residents 16 and older in Detroit have received at least one dose of vaccine.
+About 40 percent of the state has received at least one vaccine dose — about the same as the national average.
+About 28 percent of city residents 16 and older in Detroit have received at least one dose of vaccine.
 The city is planning to go door-to-door to urge people to get vaccine doses — many of which are manufactured in Michigan at Pfizer’s plant near Kalamazoo.

 When vaccinations began it felt like ‘’there’s light at the end of the tunnel,” Schmittling said.
 “Then, what happens to Michigan — we’re like highest in the nation.
 What are we doing?
 What’s happening in Michigan?
 I wish I had the answers for that.’’

-Officials hope that the latest COVID surge has started to recede.
-There were more than 400 COVID-19 patients Thursday morning at six Henry Ford Health System hospitals in the Detroit area, down 10% from earlier in the week.
+Officials hope that the latest COVID-19 surge has started to recede.
+There were more than 400 COVID-19 patients Thursday morning at six Henry Ford Health System hospitals in the Detroit area, down 10 percent from earlier in the week.

-Still, the health system is seeing a softer vaccine demand: roughly 10,000 doses this week compared to nearly 20,000 in recent weeks, said Dr. Adnan Munkarah, chief clinical officer at Henry Ford.
+Still, the health system is seeing a softer vaccine demand: roughly 10,000 doses this week compared to nearly 20,000 in recent weeks, Dr. Adnan Munkarah, chief clinical officer at Henry Ford, said.

 Gala was expected to be sent home this week from Beaumont Royal Oak.
 His brother-in-law, who caught the virus around the same time, died a few days ago at another hospital.